Alumni Board of CLAS

 Shannon M. Biros joined the faculty of GVSU as an Assistant Professor of Organic Chemistry in the fall of 2008.
 She was a graduate of GVSU, receiving her BA in chemistry in 2001.
 From there she moved to San Diego to pursue a Ph.D. in chemistry at The Scripps Research Institute under the direction of Professor Julius Rebek, Jr. Following the completion of her thesis, Shannon spent a year at the University of California, Berkeley as a postdoctoral research associate in the laboratory of Professor Kenneth N. Raymond investigating the guest binding properties of a series of supramolecular metal-ligand clusters.
 She is currently in her fifth year as a tenure-track faculty member at GVSU, and maintains an active research group of undergraduate students.

-Jon is currently the Cable Television Administrator for the City of Grand Rapids local government, a position he has held since 1987.
+In July 2017, Jon retired from his position as the Cable Television Administrator for the City of Grand Rapids local government, a position he held since 1987.
 He studied Arts & Media at William James College, a cluster college at Grand Valley State Colleges from 1977 until 1982.
 After two extended breaks from his education to design and build small format cable television studios in the Grand Rapids area, he received a Bachelor of Arts degree in 1986 from The Evergreen State College in Olympia Washington.
 Has held leadership positions in the Alliance for Community Media, and the Izaak Walton League.

 James K. Stiff